chrisjaure/git-lava/readme.md

 `git lava <subcommand> help` - Get usage information for a specific subcommand.

-`git lava diverge <name> [<base>]` - Create a new branch that knows which branch it diverged from.
+`git lava diverge [-b] <name> [<base>]` - Create a new branch that knows which branch it diverged from.
 The base branch should be a remote tracking branch and defaults to master.
+Use the optional `-b` flag to use the current branch as the base branch.

 `git lava converge [-m] [<base>]` - Merge the current branch into the base branch.
 Defaults to the base branch saved by `git lava diverge` or master.
 The optional `-m` flag will force a merge commit.